 It helps to assess the sustainability of your application with basic questions like: does your app solve a significant problem for your target market?
 If so, does it do so primarily with the natural language capabilities of GPT-3?
 How do other components of your product help solve the user problem?

 Since GPT-3 can be accessed by anyone, it’s helpful to know how you’ll differentiate your app.
+Hiring the right developers will help.
+For that, we recommend checking out Toptal.

 You’ll then want to incorporate GPT-3 into your overall product architecture.
 Decide where and how GPT-3 interacts with your other systems.
 Plan ahead for how outputs will be provided to your user base.